sophwest/Westrop_Sophia_FIP/README.md

 All photography featured on these pages was taken and edited by yours truly Huge shoutout to the profs for their outstanding compassion during the past 3 months!!
-The fat pink bunny in the background of one of my photos was a paid actor
+The fat pink bunny in the background of one of my photos was a paid actor Dan Singer for being a huge help and moral support throughout this term!

 ## License